A Blood Test May Be Able To Gauge Brain Injury Severity

 “Compared to other proteins that have been measured in traumatic brain injury, BDNF does a much better job of predicting outcomes,” says Frederick Korley, M.D., Ph.D., an assistant professor of emergency medicine at the Johns Hopkins University School of Medicine and first author of the new paper.

-Traumatic brain injuries affect millions of Americans every year and range from so-called “mild” TBI – commonly called concussions – to much more severe injuries.
+Traumatic brain injuries affect millions of Americans every year and range from so-called “mild” TBI – commonly called concussions – too much more severe injuries which we can get through accidents.
+With a lot of money and time taken to heal this complex wound, it would be better to claim compensation for your car accident injuries which would be very useful to reset your life again.
 While mild TBI is linked to relatively limited symptoms such as headache, nausea, or blurred vision, more severe forms of TBI are associated with dangerous symptoms like seizures, memory and attention problems, muscle weakness, and even coma or death.

 These symptoms are most often caused by damaged brain cells, but most physicians currently rely on CT scans and patient symptoms to determine the severity of brain injury.
 While CT scans can detect bleeding in the brain, they are incapable of picking up damage to brain cells.